 How to Clean a Cast-Iron Skillet

 Like any piece of kitchen equipment, it's important to maintain your cast-iron skillet so it lasts.
 And the first rule when it comes to cleaning a cast-iron skillet is no soap.
 It may seem counterintuitive to clean something without soap, but soap can actually damage the seasoning.
-Instead, learn the right way to care for a cast-iron skillet and your pan will last for years.

 Best Cast-Iron Skillets

 This is our list of the best cast-iron skillets to make it easier for you to pick one.
 Each skillet was tested by making our Chicken Cutlets with Sun-Dried Tomato Cream Sauce recipe.
 In addition, if a skillet is oven-safe, it was also tested by making a batch of cornbread.
 Meanwhile, the mini cast-iron skillet was tested by frying eggs.